RENEWABLE ENERGY EXPERIENTIAL LEARNING

 REEL Delivery Partners

 The programme brings relevance to energy generation by introducing the students to the hydro, solar and wind schemes that are right on their doorstep, generating electricity for local people.
-It brings experts into the school environment – local organisations and businesses who specialise in technology, investment, sustainability, ecology, learning and sharing, including Hydrosense, Fishtek, Beco Solar, Regen, South Brent Community Energy Society and Dartington Hall Trust.
+It brings experts into the school environment – local organisations and businesses who specialise in technology, investment, sustainability, ecology, learning and sharing, including Hydrosense, Fishtek, Beco Solar, Regen, South Brent Community Energy Society, Dartington Hall Trust, Quintas, RES, Octopus and Art& Energy.
+We are grateful to all of them for their time, and to our funders; private individuals and the Chacegrove Family Foundation.

 Each school project supports joined up skills in Science, Technology, Engineering and Maths (STEM), encourages girls in STEM subjects through female role modelling, and, opens a dialog with each school about energy conservation, CO2 reduction and on-site renewables.
 More broadly, REEL demonstrates that there is a tangible way to make a difference when messages about climate change are overwhelmingly disempowering.

-In June 2017, with the help of the Bo-regional Learning Centre, we launched the pilot REEL project at St Christopher’s Prep School Staverton.
-Since then we have run 5 more projects at 4 more schools.
-These include: Park School Dartington, Landscove Primary, Stoke Gabriel Primary and On Track (Dartington).
-A total of 92 children have now taken part.
+In June 2017, with the help of the Bioregional Learning Centre, we launched the pilot REEL project at St Christopher’s Prep School Staverton.
+Since then we have run ten projects at six schools: St Christopher’s, Park School Dartington, Landscove Primary, Stoke Gabriel Primary, On Track (Dartington) and the Grove in Totnes.
+Over 200 children have now taken part.

 Get in touch

 If you’re interested in bringing REEL to a local school we would love to hear from you.
-For more information please get in touch with Nick Harris, our REEL Project Coordinator: firstname.lastname@example.org
+For more information please get in touch with Sally Murrall-Smith, our REEL Project Coordinator: email@example.com

 REEL collaboration on Soundart Radio